ElisabetThomsen/Linked-reads-Improving-and-benchmarking-of-variant-calling-pipeline-MSc-project-/README.md

 Please see the MSc thesis in the doc folder for more details of the projects purpose, methods and results.

-Short scripts are found benight here and the larger scripts are found in the script folder.
+The content of the bash scripts and other unix commands are found beneath here.
+The python and R scripts are found in the script folder.
+The used nextflow.config-files and timelines of the pipelines are in the nextflow folder.

 ## Rancher
 To get access to the server rancher was used.
 Following commands were used: